Contrast-Security-OSS/DeveloperLearnGuide/docs/index.md

 ### Contrast CodeSec
 <br/>
-CodeSec is Contrast Security’s new free developer security tool, that brings the fastest and most accurate scanner in the market right to developers for FREE.
+CodeSec is Contrast Security’s new free developer security tool that brings the fastest and most accurate scanner in the market right to developers for FREE.
 <br/>